wphuocom/Sage/README.md

 Install
 -------
 * Install the Chrome Browser
-* Install Python2.7
+* Install Python 3.9
 * You will need to install:
 	* Selenium
 	* pip install Selenium
-* You will need to place the latest Chrome Driver (chromedriver.exe) on your OS environment path. https://sites.google.com/a/chromium.org/chromedriver/downloads
+* You will need to place the latest **stable** Chrome Driver (chromedriver.exe) on your OS environment path. https://sites.google.com/a/chromium.org/chromedriver/downloads

 Build Proxy List